OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/support-for-ddp-in-intel-x710-ethernet.rst

 queue.
 This reduces the capacity of the vRouter and affects its performance.

-In release 2011, Tungsten Fabric uses the Intel DDP technology, which enables the Fortville NICs to perform load-balancing for the MPLSoGRE packets.
+In release 2011, OpenSDN uses the Intel DDP technology, which enables the Fortville NICs to perform load-balancing for the MPLSoGRE packets.
 The Intel DDP technology allows dynamic re-configuration of the packet processing pipeline in the NIC at runtime, without rebooting the server.
-Tungsten Fabric is configured with an MPLSoGRE profile to process the incoming packets with MPLSoGRE encapsulation.
+OpenSDN is configured with an MPLSoGRE profile to process the incoming packets with MPLSoGRE encapsulation.
 The MPLSoGRE profile enables the NIC to distribute the packets evenly across different hardware Rx queues and enables the CPU